MONOGRID/gainmap-js/README.md

 >
 > It can be used for general encode/decode of gain maps but it depends on the three.js library which, in itself, is quite heavy if you only use it to encode/decode gain maps.

+## Share Your Project!
+Have you built something awesome using this library?
+We’d love to see what you’ve created!
+Whether it’s a small demo or a full-scale application, your project can inspire others and help improve the library.
+Please share your work in one of these ways:
+* GitHub Issues: [Open a new issue](https://github.com/MONOGRID/gainmap-js/issues/new) in this repository with a brief description, screenshots, and links to your project.
+* Email: Send us an email at gainmap@monogrid.com with your project details.
+Your contributions and creative ideas make our community stronger.
+We can’t wait to see what you build!

 ## Live Demo

 https://monogrid.github.io/gainmap-js/